 [Scorpio]

-It seems that Boudet was not 'hiding artefacts under a house built in the middle of the village'.
-More likely that villagers were present when these artefacts were found and which became the subject of village gossip - and it referred to the local knowledge of archaeology attached to Maison Chalaleu.
-It makes one ask the question - as it seems impossible that Boudet just happened to find artefacts in the countryside - where was he taking artefacts from, to hide under a house associated with himself in the village?
+In this scenario the sacked HOUSE would be Maison Chalaleu.
+It seems that Boudet was, in fact, not 'hiding artefacts under a house built in the middle of the village'.
+More likely it was that villagers were present when these artefacts were found when foundations to a house associated with him were being dug and which became the subject of village gossip.
+It makes one ask the question - where would Boudet be taking artefacts from, to hide under a house associated with him in the village?
 And how did he know about these artefacts?
+The house associated with Boudet at Rennes-les-Bains was in fact CHALULEAU as we shall see below.
+It is probably where Boudet got the famous gourd from the 5th or 6th century; with stamped Christian cross.
+Boudet offered this to Mr. ROUZAUD, member of the Archaeological Commission of Narbonne, an object discovered in the village.

-Archaeologist Urbain GIBERT reported in his "Notes Historiques sur les Bains de Montferransd devenues les Bains de Rennes, Actuellement Rennes-les-Bains about a statue of Venus associated with Abbé Henri Boudet.
+Urbain GIBERT reported in his "Notes Historiques sur les Bains de Montferransd devenues les Bains de Rennes, Actuellement Rennes-les-Bains about the statue of Venus associated with Abbé Henri Boudet.
 The incident was said to have occurred in the maison Chalaleau at the beginning of the century.
 It was a beautiful statue but Boudet found it 'demonic".
 Gibert writes;

 "Boudet, did not not want to preserve it - an archaeologist from Beziers took it.
 It was later sold in America'.
 [The information was collected by Mrs. Martin-Duclos, of Rennes-les- Bains)".
 Another witness, a M. Certain (of the Mémoires de la Société des Arts et des Sciences, Carcassonne, 3rd series, t.VII) also recorded the find.
-He reported that "...40 years ago, the cure of Rennes-les-Bains, M. Boudet, found in the excavations at (maison Chaluleau) a statue of Venus."
+He reported that "...40 years ago, the cure of Rennes-les-Bains, M. Boudet, found in the excavations at (maison Chaluleau) a statue of Venus.

 There is a problem.